 - Accepting guidance and supervision from staff.

-- Performing other duties that pertain directly to instructor’s role that may not be specified, as needed.
+- Performing other duties that pertain directly to the instructor’s role that may not be specified, as needed.

-Drug and background screening may be required.
+*A drug and background screening may be required.